 Bring along your canoe or kayak and spend some time on the river.
-It’s a quiet a peaceful way to move close to water birds or get a good upper body workout (if that’s your thing).
+It’s a quiet and peaceful way to move close to water birds or get a good upper body workout (if that’s your thing).

 7. Watch the birds

-Bontebok National Park has some 200 species of birds, including specials like Denham’s bustard, our national bird the blue crane, southern black korhaan, malachite and lesser doublecollared sunbird and Klaas’s cuckoo (in summer).
+Bontebok National Park has some 200 species of birds, including specials like Denham’s bustard, our national bird the blue crane, southern black korhaan, malachite and lesser doublecollared sunbird, and Klaas’s cuckoo (in summer).
 If you explore the bush along the riverbanks you might also find swee waxbill and water thick-knee.
 We heard some lyrical but very insistent fiery-necked nightjars at the campsite in the evenings.

 8. Spend the night with Lang Elsie